Staff at all levels from frontline workers to commissioners and performance managers can play their part to helping ensure dignity in care services.

 5. Train yourself and your staff in dignity in care

 It is easy to think that after years working as a care giver you know all there is to know about dignity in care but even experienced staff can get a lot out of dignity training.
 The powerful "What do you see", 10 minute DVD with Virginia McKenna is available for purchase at www.amandwaring.com. (opens new window) Many Dignity Champions have used this video with their staff and colleagues.
 See also SCIE's Social Care TV page (opens new window).

 6. Attend local Dignity Champion workshops and events Various events are run locally in each region.
 These events bring you together with other Dignity Champions and will help equip you to take action in your role as Dignity Champion.
 Most events are free of charge.

 It is important for Dignity Champions to take part in these events.
 Whilst you can make a difference as an individual - when you take action collectively you can become far more powerful and really make change happen.

 Contact your local Dignity Champion Networks to get involved or start your own network.

 7. Take on the Dignity Challenge Our 10 point Dignity Challenge has been widely used by organisations across the country to raise awareness and create a common understanding of what Dignity in Care means.
 You can download credit card sized Dignity Challenge cards and Dignity Challenge posters to distribute locally.
-See examples of how local organisations are using the Dignity Challenge here.

 8. Create your own local network Many staff are already part of a professional network related to their job, profession or area or professional interests.
 Where possible we encourage staff and Dignity Champions to use their own local networks to raise the profile of this issue.
 We also recommend looking at how any networks you are involved in could play a role in promoting dignity in care more widely and encouraging members of your networks to join to the campaign.
 You can make up your own network of dignity champions by using our search facility to find champions in you area of with similar interests to yourself.